 When you use Adobe Photoshop for logo design, the horizontal text sometimes makes people feel tired.
 Hence, the curved text is needed to achieve some unique visual effects.
 This article describes four ways to achieve this effect

 At times just having plain text may seem unpleasing.
-Hence, you can add some curved text to add spice to your designs to vividly push your message to your audience.
+Hence, you can add some curved text to add spice to your designs to push your message to your audience vividly.
 In this article, we will share four steps in which you can curve text perfectly on Photoshop.

 1. Creating Smart Objects

 Step 1: Open your Photoshop software, click File > New to select the dimensions you want for your design in the workspace.
-Select the Type tool and type your text.
+Next, select the Type tool and type your text.

 Step 2: If you already have a design.
 Select the text layer, go to Layer in the top menu bar, select Smart Object, and select Convert to Smart Object.
 You can also highlight the text, right-click and create it as a smart object.

 Step 3: Then select Edit on the menu bar, choose to Transform, then Wrap.

-Step 4: A grid will then appear where you can choose options you can use to manipulate the text.
-In the options bar, you will see Wrap, click the dropdown and choose ‘arc'.
+Step 4: A grid will then appear to choose options you can use to manipulate the text.
+In the options bar, you will see Wrap, click the dropdown and choose ‘arc.'